cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 5. Click the button `OK`.

-    * You are redirected to the Portal Test Organisation JVO page.
+    * You are redirected to the STFCdemo1-M JVO page.

 3. Monitor the appliance lifecycle
 ----------------------------------